arcus/education_modules/bash_command_line_102/bash_command_line_102.md

 The asterisk `*` is a character sequence wildcard.
 It allows you to search for strings of characters when you might know only a portion of the string.

-Every character sequence matches `*`, even the empty character sequence:
+Every character sequence matches `*`, even the "empty" character sequence which contains no characters at all:

 - `anim*` matches `anim`, `animal`, `animal.csv` `anim_132`